kevyder/ruby_pagespeed_insights/README.md

 ## Code of Conduct

-Everyone interacting in the Ruby::Pagespeed::Insights project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/kevyder/ruby-pagespeed-insights/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Ruby Pagespeed Insights project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/kevyder/ruby_pagespeed_insights/blob/master/CODE_OF_CONDUCT.md).